 Sickle cell anemia (SCA), commonly sickle cell disease (SCD), refers to a group of genetic disorders that affect your body’s production of hemoglobin.

 Hemoglobin is the protein in red blood cells (RBCs) that carries oxygen throughout your body.
 People with SCD produce an unusual form of hemoglobin called hemoglobin S.

-While RBCs are usually round, hemoglobin S causes them to be C-shaped, making them look like a sickle.
-This shape makes them stiffer, preventing them from bending and flexing when moving through your blood vessels.
-As a result, they can get stuck and block the flow of blood through blood vessels.
-This can cause a lot of pain and have lasting effects on your organs.
+While RBCs are usually round, hemoglobin S causes them to be C-shaped, making them look like a crescent or a sickle.
+This is where the disease gets its name.

+This shape stiffens RBCs, preventing them from bending and flexing when moving through your blood vessels.
+As a result, the RBCs can get stuck and block blood flow through blood vessels.
+This can cause a lot of pain and tissue damage.